-The Spanish American League Against Discrimination (SALAD) is an organization created in 1974, as a response to an emerging and evolving Hispanic population in South Florida.
-In its almost forty years, SALAD has been formative in challenging discriminatory practices in housing, employment, education and immigration.
+The Spanish American League Against Discrimination (SALAD) was established in 1974 as a response to the emerging and evolving Hispanic population in South Florida.
+In its almost forty years, SALAD has been formative in challenging discriminatory practices in housing, employment, education, and immigration.

 Today, SALAD continues its mission to advocate for a vibrant and prosperous South Florida Community.

-In its early years SALAD became recognized as a prominent civic entity, devoted to combating issues based on any type of discrimination, and for advocating in support of initiatives and legislation to promote diversity, inclusion and understanding among all ethnic groups in South Florida.
+In its early years, SALAD became recognized as a prominent civic entity, dedicated to combating issues based on any discrimination and advocating for initiatives and legislation that promote diversity, inclusion through meritocracy, and understanding among all ethnic groups in South Florida.